FY2021

 Workshop type (using Zoom meetings)

 This training is an opportunity to share information on the practice of online classes, which have been implemented in earnest since the spring of 2020.
-We would like to look back on the efforts to build online classes over the past year while sharing the pain and joy, and confirm the issues for building better online classes.
-Why don't you go beyond the limits of online classes, explore what you can do because of online classes, and think together about class practices that enrich learners' learning?
+We would like to look back on the efforts to build online classes over the past year while sharing our struggles and joys, and confirm the issues for building better online classes.
+Why don’t you go beyond the limits of online classes, explore what can only be done in online classes, and think together about class practices that enrich learners’ learning?

 Dates: